stoeps13/connections-doc/source/admin/install/t_preinstall_sys.md

         non-root\_account hard nofile 40000
         ```

+    !!! note
-    **Note:** On small deployments were the database server is on the same machine, the limit might need to be higher as specified by the database's requirements.
+    On small deployments were the database server is on the same machine, the limit might need to be higher as specified by the database's requirements.

 **Parent topic:**[Pre-installation tasks](../install/c_preinstall_actions.md)